platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/setup.md

 ```

 Answer each one, paying attention to what you use for the `app_name` question as we will need it later.
 Once
-cookiecutter has generated the template, cd into the directory it just created; it will be the same name you
+Cookiecutter has generated the template, cd into the directory it just created; it will be the same name you
 gave for the `app_name` question.
 For the purposes of this guide, I named mine `my_flask_cookie` and will refer to
 it throughout the remainder of the guide.